UVADS/workflow-basics/docs/quickstart/targets.md

 - **`tarchetypes`**: Provides additional target types and utilities used in the examples
 - **`visNetwork`**: Required for `tar_visnetwork()` to visualize the dependency graph

+{: .note }
-**Note:** These packages are required to run the examples in the `examples/targets/` directory.
+These packages are required to run the examples in the `examples/targets/` directory.
 If you're creating your own pipeline from scratch, you may not need them unless you use specific features (e.g., `tar_visnetwork()` for visualization).

-### Requirements

-Targets requires:
-- R version 4.0.0 or later
-- Common R packages (available via `targets::tar_option_set()`)

 **Once Targets is installed, you can:**
 - Create your first pipeline (see "Getting Started" section below)
-- Check out the example scripts in the examples folder
+- Check out the [example scripts](https://github.com/UVADS/workflow-basics/tree/main/examples/targets) in the GitHub repository.

 ## Getting Started